-(1) In mining operations, Measured Mineral Resources and Indicated Mineral Resources that are not Mineral Reserves are considered uneconomic at the price used for Mineral Reserve estimations but are deemed to have a reasonable prospect of economic extraction.

-- (2) Although "measured resources", "indicated resources" and "inferred resources" are categories of mineralization that are recognized and required to be disclosed under Canadian regulations, SEC Industry Guide 7 does not recognize them.
-Disclosure of contained ounces is permitted under Canadian regulations; however, SEC Industry Guide 7 generally permits resources to be reported only as in place tonnage and grade.
-See "Cautionary Note to U.S. Investors Regarding Disclosure of Mineral Reserve and Mineral Resource Estimates". - (3) Rosebel Mineral Reserves have been estimated as of December 31, 2019 using a \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2019 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (4) Saramacca Mineral Reserves have been estimated as of December 31, 2019 using a \$1200/oz gold price and the Mineral Resources have been estimated as of December 31, 2019 using Mineral Reserves have been estimated as of December 31, 2019 using a \$1500/oz gold price and gold price and have been estimated in accordance with NI 43-101. - (5) Essakane Mineral Reserves have been estimated as of December 31, 2019 using \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2019 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (6) Westwood Mineral Reserves have been estimated as of December 31, 2019 using a \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2019 using a 5.5 g/t Au cut-off over a minimum width of 2.4 metres and have been estimated in accordance with NI 43-101. - (7) Mineral Reserves at Sadiola have been estimated as of December 31, 2019 using an average of \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2019 using a \$1400/oz gold price and have been estimated in accordance with the JORC code. - (8) Côté Gold Mineral Reserves have been estimated as of December 31, 2018 using a \$1200/oz gold price and the Mineral Resources have been estimated as of December 31, 2019 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (9) Boto Gold Mineral Reserves has been estimated as of December 31, 2019 using \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2019 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101.
+- (1) In mining operations, Measured Mineral Resources and Indicated Mineral Resources that are not Mineral Reserves are considered uneconomic at the price used for Mineral Reserve estimations but are deemed to have a reasonable prospect of economic extraction. - (2) Disclosure regarding the Company's mineral properties, including with respect to Mineral Reserve and Mineral Resource estimates included in this AIF, was prepared in accordance with NI 43-101, which differs significantly from the disclosure requirements of the SEC generally applicable to U.S. companies.
+Accordingly, information contained in this AIF is not comparable to similar information made public by U.S. companies reporting pursuant to SEC disclosure requirements.
+See "Cautionary Note to U.S. Investors Regarding Disclosure of Mineral Reserve and Mineral Resource Estimates". - (3) Rosebel Mineral Reserves have been estimated as of December 31, 2020 using a \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2020 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (4) Saramacca Mineral Reserves have been estimated as of December 31, 2020 using a \$1200/oz gold price and the Mineral Resources have been estimated as of December 31, 2020 using a \$1500/oz gold price and gold price and have been estimated in accordance with NI 43-101. - (5) Essakane Mineral Reserves have been estimated as of December 31, 2020 using \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2020 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (6) Westwood Mineral Reserves have been estimated as of December 31, 2020 using a \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2020 using a \$1500 g/t Au cut-off over a minimum width of 2.4 metres and have been estimated in accordance with NI 43-101.
+The Grand Duc Mineral Resources and Reserves estimates are included in the Westwood Mineral Resources and Reserves estimates.
+The Grand Duc Mineral Reserves have been estimated using a 0.42 g/t Au cut-off grade and Grand Duc Mineral Resources have been estimated using a 0.39 g/t Au cut-off grade and a \$1500/oz pit shell gold price. - (7) Côté Gold Mineral Reserves have been estimated as of December 31, 2020 using a \$1200/oz gold price and the Mineral Resources have been estimated as of December 31, 2020 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101. - (8) Boto Gold Mineral Reserves has been estimated as of December 31, 2020 using \$1200/oz gold price and Mineral Resources have been estimated as of December 31, 2020 using a \$1500/oz gold price and have been estimated in accordance with NI 43-101.